HUSBAND & FATHER

 Kitty and Jim also considered as part of the family this writer’s friends James Bealka, David Breckman, Gene Quicksell, Bill Hren, and Tom Gartland.
 These guys were regulars, delighting Kitty and Jim, beginning in about fifth grade through their college years.

 Gartland was captain of the 1974 Cretin High football team, while Hren was captain of the 1979 College of St. Thomas football team.
+Both would become successful in business.
+In 2018 Gartland was invited back to Cretin to give an inspirational talk, which is on YouTube.

 Mel Gartland, Tom’s father, was a great guy and a good boxer in his day.
 Another thing he had in common with Jim was being found unfit for military duty (classified 4-F) during World War II.